yujeanshin/apples/README.md

 ### pixel art website
 While I made the fruit pixel art for this project myself, I used this website to draw it: [https://www.pixilart.com/draw] (https://www.pixilart.com/draw)

+### inspiration
+This project is based on the "사과게임" ("Apple Game") by JI EUN KIM, which can be found in the Apple App Store.